 *GWINNETT PLACE MALL [1984]

-A map showing the malls that have operated in -or around- Georgia's capital.
-Failed shopping centers are indicated with gray squares.
-Those with an asterisk (*) do not fit within our 1946-1979 grand opening timeline focus.
+A map showing malls that have operated in -or around- Georgia's capital over the years.
+Failed shopping centers are indicated with gray squares, with other malls indicated with black squares.

 Click on image for a larger view